Maryland Sister States Program

 The Maryland Sister States Program was established in 1980 to provide a forum for the promotion of international cooperation and understanding.
-Through broad-based citizen participation in a wide variety of exchanges in areas of mutual interest, the Sister States Program offers countless opportunities to develop partnership around the world in art, culture, transportation, film, women's issues, business, education, health care, professional development, sports, law, and more.
+Through broad-based citizen participation in a wide variety of exchanges in areas of mutual interest, the Sister States Program offers opportunities to develop partnership around the world in art, culture, transportation, film, women's issues, business, education, health care, professional development, sports, law, and more.

+In 2004, the program was transferred to the Office of Secretary of State of Maryland.

 Active Sister State relationships

 The Maryland Sister States Program currently includes currently includes 20 relationships in 17 countries.